dannyvankooten/www.dannyvankooten.com/_posts/2013-12-06-100-000-plugin-downloads-6-months-mailchimp-wordpress.markdown

 The next week I was on a lot of painkillers, bored and sleeping the days away in my hospital bed.
 The room was better than the hostels I had been staying in and a team of nurses was taking great care of me (and asking me to marry them, but that's another story).
 I was actually enjoying my time in the hospital.

 <h3>First lines of code</h3>
 A Dutch friend brought me flowers and my laptop - gold.
-I couldn't be more exited, after all I would have plenty of time to work on that idea I had for a new plugin.
+I couldn't be more excited, after all I would have plenty of time to work on that idea I had for a new plugin.

 I started playing around (coding) and a few days later, the first version of <a href="https://mc4wp.com/">MailChimp for WordPress</a> was available for download from the WordPress.org plugin repository.
 It didn't do much besides adding a sign-up checkbox to your registration and comment forms but it was enough to have users provide me with valuable feedback. :)